2017 WTA Finals: Singles

 Caroline Garcia opened her season at the Australian Open, where she fell in the third round to Barbora Strýcová.
 She struggled in her next four tournaments, failing to get beyond the second round in Taipei, Doha, Dubai and Kuala Lumpur.
 From there, she reached the fourth round in Indian Wells, losing to Svetlana Kuznetsova and then was knocked out in her opening match in Miami by Peng Shuai.
 However, she rebounded to reach the semifinals of Monterrey.

 Garcia's clay court swing began slowly, falling in the first round of Madrid.
 She continued to progress deeper into her next couple of tournaments, losing in the second round and semifinals of Rome and Strasbourg respectively, both to Daria Gavrilova.
 She then reached the quarterfinals of the French Open before succumbing to Karolína Plíšková.
 Her grass court results were also solid, losing in the semifinals of Mallorca, and the fourth round of Wimbledon, where she was defeated by Johanna Konta.

-After a second-round exit in Gstaad, Garcia reached the semifinals of Bastad.
+After a second-round exit in Gstaad, Garcia reached the semifinals of Båstad.
 She then progressed to the quarterfinals in Toronto, losing to Simona Halep.
 This was followed up by a first-round loss in Cincinnati before she was defeated by Petra Kvitová in the third round of the US Open.
 Garcia's Asian swing brought about very good results beginning with a quarterfinal loss to Garbiñe Muguruza in Tokyo.
 Shen then won back-to-back titles in Wuhan and Beijing, defeating Ashleigh Barty and Simona Halep in the respective finals.